tcassels/alarmspark/README.md

 > alarmspark is a homebrew kernel written in C and assembly with the intention of learning more about how the system works at a lower level than conventional programming.  alarmspark is licensed as GPLv2 so please hack it.
 Currently it's only real "feature" is a semi functional prink() function used to print to the screen along with some general support for terminal scrolling.

+> This is an ever evolving project so be sure to check the next branch to see what's coming up.

 ## Hacking

 > Please do!
 Tell me what I did wrong and how I can improve it.
 Patches are appreciated but not expected.